-the overcarow of the distro/Communist regime and its replacement by one metable with the objectives of the U.S. Government will apply increasing degrees of political, economic, psychological and military pressures, as appropriate opportunities present themselves or can be created, until the Castro/Communist regime is overthrown.
+the overthiow of the Sistro/Communist regime and its replacement by one settible with the objectives of the User available on a objective, the U.S. Government will apply increasing degrees of political, economic, psychological and military pressures, as appropriate opportunities present themselves or can be created, until the Castro/Communist regime is overthrown.

+2. Our immediate objectives are to isolate the Castro/Communist regime from the Free World and from the Bloc; weaken it economically, promote internal dissension, erode its domestic political copport, frustrate its subversive activities; nother the luence in the hemisphere; increase the cost is the flat sustaining the regime; and obtain the within the line flat troops from Cuba.

+3. Isolating, undermining and discreditions Castro/Communist regime through the discreditions feasible diplomatic, economic, separate added covert actions may achieve the immediate objectives and could create propitious conditions in Cuba for further advance toward our ultimate objective.

-- 2. Our immediate objectives are to isolate the Castro/Communist regime from the Free World and from the Bloc; weaken it economically, promote internal dissension, erode its domestic political ecoport; frustrate its subversive activities; no the luence in the hemisphere; increase the cost is the first and luence sustaining the regime; and obtain the wides and Kassian troops from Cuba. - 3.
-Isolating, undermining and discredible of Castro/Communist regime through the grant discredible of Castro/Communist regime through the grant discredible of Castro/Communist regime through the castro of Cas - 4.
-We should be in a position to respond the open military support (to include such items as material, advisors, training, and openial Forces support and, if necessary, up to the full lange of military rowes), to a request for assistance from any anti-Castro/Communist group or groups in Cub, which demonstrate an ability to survive, which threaten the present regime, and whose aims are corpetible with those of the U.S. - 5.
-It is in of Cuba by U.S. military in rees, as distinguished from military support upon anguest of insigenous forces, should not be undertaken in the absence of aggression of other Castro/Communication/or
+4. We should be in a position to respondent open military support (to include such items as matarial, advisors, training, and operal Forces support and, if necessary, up to the full ange of military forces), to a request for assistance from any anti-Castro/Communist group or groups in Cub, which demonstrate an ability to survive, which threaten the present regime, and whose aimstare compatible with those of the U.S.

-Sowest
+5. Which of Cuba by U.S. military derives, as discinguished from military support upon acquest of insigenous forces, should not be undertaken in the absence of aggression of other Castro/Commutational/or

+Soulet

-Soviet actions that threaten the peace or security of the hemisphere.
-This does not preclude appropriate U.S. retalistion for isolated hostile acts by the Castro/Communist or Soviet Forces.
+Soviet actions that therefore peace or security of the hemisphere.
+This does not preclude appropriate U.S. retalistion for isolated hostile acts by the Castro Communist or Soviet format.

-- employed against Juba smould be accompanied by U.S. militarily-trained free Cubans and by the armed forces of those Latin American nations desirous of particular in the U.S. effort. - 7.
-Intensive, comprehensive and continuing incelling the gathering in depth on Cuba should be identified as a principle objective of the national intelligence effort. - 8.
-Whenever possible, U.S. actions against Cuba should be multilateral, preferably based upon the Treaty of Reciprocal Assistance (Ric Pact) or on resolutions adopted by the Organization of American States.
-The newly-won hemispheric solidarity on the Cuban (some should not be jeopardized by seeking OAS actions of marginal value and which might split the hemisphere.
+6. To the Letter Electrony U.S. military forces employed against duba should be accompanied by U.S. militarily-trained free Cubans and by the armed forces of those Latin American nations desirous of participation in the U.S. effort.

+7. Intensive, comprehensive and continuing intelligence approximation objective of the national intelligence effort.

+8. Whenever possible, 0.5. actions against Cuba should be multilateral, preferably based upon theTTreaty of Reciprocal Assistance (Ric Pact) or on resolutions adopted by the Organization of American States.
+The newly-won hemispheric solidarity on the Cuban (Saue should not be jeopardized by seeking OAS actions of marginal value and which might split the hemisphere.

-Overt and covert annexes of specific deplaces in a support of this policy will be prepared.
+Overt and covert annexes of specific deviation and support of this policy will be prepared;